On the perfomance of a photosystem II reaction centre-based photocell: Results

-Nevertheless, noise levels are overall lower with the structured environment as a consequence of a rich interplay between phonon-assisted transfer among excitons as well as from excitons to primary CT state and the transfer between CT states.
-To illustrate this interplay we consider the situation where the rate of secondary CT transfer is very slow compared to relaxation rates within the exciton manifold and the rates between the excitons and primary CT state.
-In this case, population of this stable CT state is so slow that all the internal transfers from the exciton manifold to the primary CT can be described a single step process i.e. there is no sampling of the multi-level exciton structure, and the Fano factor tends to 1 for small and larger voltages as shown by the dotted line in Fig. \ref{fig:noise-voltage} (top).
-This means that the system behaves effectively as a SRL (Cf. Fig. \ref{fig:noise-voltage} (top) with Supplementary Figure S2).
-The time scale of secondary charge transfer is therefore a limiting time-scale which can lead to a variety of phenomena as it will be further explored in the next section.
+As mentioned above, the most important feature of Figs. \ref{fig:noise-voltage} (a) and (b) is the non-symmetric profile $F^{(2)}$ with respect to $V_{min}$.
+We now show that the rate limiting this asymmetric behaviour is the secondary charge transfer rate.
+To do this we consider the situation where the rate of secondary CT transfer $k_{I,\alpha}$ is set by hand to a very low value compared to relaxation rates within the exciton manifold and the rates between the excitons and primary CT state for the full spectral density.
+In this case, the population of $|\alpha\rangle$ is so slow that all the internal transfers from the exciton manifold to the primary CT can be described as a single step process i.e. there is no sampling of the exciton manifold and the Fano factor tends to 1 for small and larger voltages as shown by the dotted line in Fig. \ref{fig:noise-voltage} (a).
+This means that the system behaves as a SRL for all values of $V$ with renormalized $\Gamma_L^*$ (cf. Fig. \ref{fig:noise-voltage} (a) with Fig. S6).
+The time scale of secondary charge transfer is therefore a limiting time-scale which can lead to a variety of phenomena as will be further explored in the next section.

-All the above results are computed at $T=300 K$.
-We can therefore conclude that at room temperature the PSIIRC-based photocell with the structured vibrational environment delivers less power than a photocell with the unstructured environment, yet still this is accompanied by a suppression of current fluctuations and associated noise close to a minimum of 1/2.
-This is a consequence of the nontrivial interplay between vibration-assisted exciton and charge transfer processes underlying the function of the PSIIRC.
+To conclude, our results at room temperature indicate that the PSIIRC-based photocell with the structured vibrational environment delivers less power than a photocell with an unstructured environment, yet this is accompanied by a suppression of current fluctuations.
+This noise reduction is a consequence of the different features of vibration-assisted transport among excitons and transport between excitons and charge transfer states, which underlies the function of our model PSIIRC.